psyplot/psyplot-gui/docs/configuration.rst

 psyplot-gui is configured by the :attr:`psyplot_gui.config.rcsetup.rcParams` dictionary.

-Both dictionaries can also be modified through the ``Preferences`` widget (on MacOS, ⌘ + , on Windows and Linux:
+Both dictionaries can also be modified through the *Preferences* widget (on MacOS, :kbd:`Command+,`, on Windows and Linux:
 :menuselection:`Help --> Preferences`).

 As for ``psyplot``, the rcParams are stored in the psyplot configuration